darkoo59/darkoo59/README.md

 - 🌱 I’m currently studying about design patterns

-- 🤝 I’m available for freelancing.
+- 🤝 I’m available for freelancing

 - 🌱 I’m available for student internship